Structure-Preserving Model Reduction for Dissipative Mechanical Systems: Introduction

-In the project ``Structure-Preserving Model Reduction for Dissipative Mechanical Systems'' of the DFG Priority Program ``Calm, Smooth, and Smart - Novel Approaches for Influencing Vibrations by Means of Deliberately Introduced Dissipation'' (SPP1897), three approaches for model order reduction of second-order systems have been developed.
-An extract of this work can be found in~\cite{morBedBDetal19}.
+In the project ``Structure-Preserving Model Reduction for Dissipative Mechanical Systems'' of the German Research Foundation (DFG) Priority Program ``Calm, Smooth, and Smart -- Novel Approaches for Influencing Vibrations by Means of Deliberately Introduced Dissipation'' (SPP1897), several new approaches for model order reduction of second-order systems have been developed.
+An extract of this work can be found in~\cite{PBTRMV_BedBDetal19}, as well as in the dissertations of Werner~\cite{PBTRMV_Wer21} and Dorschky~\cite{PBTRMV_Dor21}.

 The structure of this report is as follows.
-In Section~\ref{sec:somddpa}, we present our results on a dominant pole algorithm for modally damped mechanical systems.
-The reduction is hereby based on $\sx(t) \approx V\sxr(t)$, where $V \in \R^{n \times r}$ contains eigenvectors of the matrix binomial $\lambda^{2} \sM + \lambda \sD + \sK$, which are dominant in the sense that the corresponding residue contributes much to the transfer function.
-In Section~\ref{sec:so_limited_bt}, a novel balancing-based approach for second-order systems is presented.
-Hereby, so-called \emph{frequency- and time-limited Gramians} are used to identify the dominant behavior of the system on some prescribed time and frequency intervals.
-In Section~\ref{sec:pos_real}, we consider an alternative balancing-based method for second-order systems with co-located inputs and outputs.
-The method of \emph{positive real balanced truncation} is considered for this class, and it is shown that this method yields a passive first-order reduced system with a special structure.
-It is proven that an error bound in the gap metric holds and, under some additional assumptions, a special state-space transformation leads to a second-order system realization.
-Section~\ref{sec:hinf_interp} is devoted to an interpolation-based model order reduction method for second-order systems.
-This method is established on an optimization-based technique, which generates a sequence of reduced-order models of descending error in the $\Hinf$-norm.
+In \Cref{PBTRMV_sec:somddpa}, we present our results on a dominant pole algorithm for modally damped mechanical systems.
+In \Cref{PBTRMV_sec:so_limited_bt}, a novel balancing-based approach for second-order systems is presented, which considers the dominant behavior of the system on some prescribed time and frequency intervals.
+In \Cref{PBTRMV_sec:pos_real}, we consider an alternative balancing-based method for second-order systems with co-located inputs and outputs.
+We prove that an error bound in the gap metric holds and that, under some additional assumptions, a special state-space transformation leads to a second-order system realization. \Cref{PBTRMV_sec:hinf_interp} is devoted to an interpolation-based model order reduction method for second-order systems, based on an optimization-based technique, which generates a sequence of reduced-order models of descending error in the $\Hinf$-norm.
+The report is concluded in \Cref{PBTRMV_sec:conclusions}.